U.S. Gastric Cancer Diagnostics Market Opportunities and Challenges, 2026-2034

 Product Analysis

-The reagents and consumables segment held a larger share in 2024, due to the constant and high demand for these products in routine diagnostic tests, including histopathology, immunohistochemistry, and molecular testing.
+The reagents and consumables segment held 60.0% share in 2025, due to the constant and high demand for these products in routine diagnostic tests, including histopathology, immunohistochemistry, and molecular testing.
 Every cancer biopsy, blood test, or imaging procedure requires a range of specialized reagents, kits, and other single-use items, leading to their continuous consumption.
 The ongoing need for specific dyes and chemical solutions for tissue staining in pathological examinations or the demand for test kits used in identifying Helicobacter pylori infection, a known risk factor for gastric cancer, contributes significantly to this segment's leading position.

 Disease Type Analysis

-The adenocarcinoma segment held the largest share in 2024.
+The adenocarcinoma segment held the largest share valued at 70.0% in 2025.
 This is because adenocarcinoma accounts for the vast majority of stomach cancer cases, making it the most frequently diagnosed type.
 Diagnostic efforts and research are heavily concentrated on this specific form of cancer due to its prevalence and the significant impact on public health.
 A review in PubMed Central titled "Incidence trends of gastric cancer in the United States over 2000–2020: A population-based analysis" indicates that adenocarcinoma was the most common subtype in both older and younger adult populations during the study period, highlighting its widespread occurrence.

-The others segment, which includes rarer types of gastric cancers, is anticipated to register the highest growth rate in the U.S. gastric cancer diagnostics market during the forecast period.
+The others segment, which includes rarer types of gastric cancers, is anticipated to register the highest growth rate at a CAGR of 6.1% in the U.S. gastric cancer diagnostics market during the forecast period.
 While less common, conditions such as neuroendocrine tumors, gastrointestinal stromal tumors (GISTs), and squamous cell carcinomas are gaining more attention due to improved diagnostic techniques and increased research into their specific characteristics.
 As diagnostic tools become more sophisticated, the ability to accurately identify these less common, yet distinct, cancer types is improving.

 End Use Analysis